tomcarman/sfdx-raven/README.md

 * Diff two classes accross orgs
   * Inputs: class name, org1, org2
   * Outputs: Open up the class from both orgs in a local difftool
-* Platform Event listener
-  * Allow the user to specify a platform event, and subscribe to the topic.
 * Package2ChangeSet
   * Create a function that allows you to quickly create a ChangeSet or add to an existing ChangeSet based on an inputted package.xml.